 It is the first time we have ever seen one this big and according to our research, its flying season is 6-9 weeks but is this can change according to weather conditions.
 The nymphal period (when it is a larva still growing) varies from 5-6 years depending on the local environment.

 We spotted the dragonfly while we were checking our cucumber and pumpkin patch in a corner of the garden.
-A stream runs through here, and they may be part of the reason we saw the dragonfly.
-They are flying creatures whose larvae grow up near muddy streams.
+A stream runs through here, and it may be part of the reason we saw the dragonfly.
+Dragonflies are flying creatures whose larvae grow up near muddy streams.

 It is the biggest dragonfly we are ever seen.
 Its body was over 8 cms/3.2 inches long.
 It had flown away when we went back to check a few hours later.

 Have a happy flying Sunday, everyone!